tokenring-ai/chrome/README.md

 - Automatically launches a new Puppeteer browser instance
 - Best for isolated operations
 - Includes headless browser support
+- Each operation gets a fresh browser instance

 ### Connect Mode (launch: false)
 - Connects to an existing Chrome browser instance
 - Better for long-running applications
 - Requires pre-existing browser with remote debugging enabled
+- More efficient for multiple operations

 ## Configuration